top of page

 From Larry Allen Wheel Thrown Vessels

 “Each piece of stoneware from LA Pottery is hand-crafted solely by the artist, Larry Allen.
 His inspiration for his designs comes largely from African and Native American art.
 Larry makes each vessel from a special black stoneware clay through multiple glazings and firings.
 Most of his pieces involve delicately carved designs into the surface of the wheel-thrown vessel.
-All the carving is done free-hand.
-He is specifically known for the “UNITY” motif (people holding hands) which was inspired by the tragedy of 9-11.”Each piece of stoneware from LA Pottery is hand-crafted solely by the artist, Larry Allen.
+All the carving is done freehand.
+He is specifically known for the “UNITY” motif (people holding hands), which was inspired by the tragedy of 9-11.”Each piece of stoneware from LA Pottery is hand-crafted solely by the artist, Larry Allen.
 His inspiration for his designs comes largely from African and Native American art.
 Larry makes each vessel from a special black stoneware clay through multiple glazings and firings.
 Most of his pieces involve delicately carved designs into the surface of the wheel-thrown vessel.
-All the carving is done free-hand.
-He is specifically known for the “UNITY” motif (people holding hands) which was inspired by the tragedy of 9-11.
+All the carving is done freehand.
+He is specifically known for the “UNITY” motif (people holding hands), which was inspired by the tragedy of 9-11.

 Larry Allen has worked as an artist for the past 35 years, honing his wheel-throwing and glazing techniques, all the while ceaseless in his enthusiasm for stoneware and the infinite possibilities of his craft.

 Larry Allen was born and raised in Birmingham, Alabama.
-He received a BA degree in Art from Berea College in Berea, Kentucky in May 1978.
-Larry has an art studio in Leeds, Alabama where he resides.
+He received a BA degree in Art from Berea College in Berea, Kentucky, in May 1978.
+Larry has an art studio in Leeds, Alabama, where he resides.

-In 2007 one of his vases was presented on behalf of the Alabama State Council of the Arts as a gift to Pulitzer Prize winner and author, Harper Lee.
+In 2007, one of his vases was presented on behalf of the Alabama State Council of the Arts as a gift to Pulitzer Prize winner and author, Harper Lee.

-In 2008 his work was showcased on the nationally televised HGTV show “THAT’S CLEVER”.
-Also in the same year one of his vases was given as a gift to Liberia’s first woman president, Ellen Johnson Sirleaf.
+In 2008, his work was showcased on the nationally televised HGTV show “THAT’S CLEVER”.
+Also in the same year, one of his vases was given as a gift to Liberia’s first woman president, Ellen Johnson Sirleaf.

-Larry also has been featured on the BrightHouse Cable television network, giving demonstrations of wheel-thrown pottery.
+Larry has also been featured on the BrightHouse Cable television network, giving demonstrations of wheel-thrown pottery.

 In addition to developing his unique, inspired pottery creations, Larry teaches pottery classes and travels for exhibitions.
-Larry displays his work throughout the year in numerous art festivals, mostly in the central and southeastern United States.
+Larry displays his work throughout the year in numerous art festivals, mainly in the central and southeastern United States.

-Larry’s stoneware also can be found for purchase through the Parkway Craft Centers in North Carolina, The ZuCot Gallery in Atlanta, Georgia and Artists Incorporated, The Grand River Outlets, Leeds, Alabama.
+Larry’s stoneware can also be found for purchase through the Parkway Craft Centers in North Carolina, The ZuCot Gallery in Atlanta, Georgia, and Artists Incorporated, The Grand River Outlets, Leeds, Alabama.

-He welcomes your interest in his work and encourages you to contact him regarding commissions, exhibitions or special teaching assignments.”
+He welcomes your interest in his work and encourages you to contact him regarding commissions, exhibitions, or special teaching assignments.”

 Oblong vase

-“Millennium Vessel” This vessel is in the collection of my alma mater Berea College.
-I wanted to make something to signify the transition from the 1900’s to 2000.
+“Millennium Vessel.”
+This vessel is in the collection of my alma mater, Berea College.
+I wanted to make something to signify the transition from the 1900s to 2000.
 The body of this vessel was thrown in one piece.

 ” Evolution Vase”